 Capsaicin health benefits include pain killing and anti-inflammatory effects.

 It is the heat in red-hot chilli peppers like jalapenos where the benefits are to be found.
-Not many of us would be eating habañeros and the spiciest of them all, the Trinidad Moruga Scorpion.
+Not many of us will be eating habañeros and the spiciest of them all, the Trinidad Moruga Scorpion.

 Interestingly habañeros appear more orange than red; that makes them one of the very richest sources of zeaxanthin, the phytonutrient that gives protection against age-onset macular degeneration.
 The lutein in every dark green leafy vegetable plays a role too.

-This page was last updated by Bernard Preston on 5th March, 2023.
+This page was last updated by Bernard Preston on 5th March, 2024.

 Capsaicin creams and ointments for rubbing on the skin are useful in many painful conditions including for example arthritis in the fingers; and the lesions of shingles that have healed but continue to burn.